 The resident may also be required to staff when extenuating circumstances demand, but not more than three days per residency year.
 While there are no specific criteria defining extenuating circumstances, the individual situation is evaluated and efforts are made to minimize time away from the resident’s current rotation.
 Approval to require a resident to staff must be obtained from the RPD.

 Successful completion of a major project is required.
 The major project will focus on a pharmacotherapy-related clinical research or process improvement topic.
 Residents are encouraged to include fiscal assessments when applicable.
 The resident must adhere to the established timeline for the project to assure successful completion during the one-year residency.
 The major project topic may be an idea of the resident, from a suggested list, or individually assigned.
 The project will be directly supervised by the preceptors who have expertise in the selected pharmacotherapy discipline.
 The major project proposal must be approved by the RAC, the UTHSCSA Investigational Review Board, and the University Health System Research Committee.
-The major project will be presented as an abstract and as a platform presentation at the Southwest Alcalde Residency Leadership Conference, and as an abstract and poster presentation at UT’s “Celebrating Research Day” in the spring.
+The major project will be presented as an abstract and as a platform presentation at the Southwest Alcalde Residency Leadership Conference, and as an abstract and poster presentation at UT’s “Celebrating Pharmacy Research Excellence Day” in the spring.
 The resident is strongly encouraged to submit an abstract of the major project at a state or national pharmacy meeting.
 The major project must also be submitted in final manuscript form to the RAC in order to receive a residency certificate.
 The resident is strongly encouraged to publish the results of the major project in a peer-reviewed journal.

 Each resident will complete nine rotations throughout the residency year.
 The length of most rotations is four weeks, but may be flexible depending on the needs and interests of the individual resident.